Air Fryer Recipe

 Method

-1. Set up a breading station with three shallow bowls: one with flour, salt, pepper, and paprika; one with whisked eggs and milk; and one with breadcrumbs.
+1. Set up a breading station with three shallow bowls: one for the flour, salt, pepper and paprika; one for the whisked eggs and milk; and one for the breadcrumbs.

-2. Dip each onion ring into the flour mixture, then the egg mixture, and finally the breadcrumbs, pressing lightly to adhere.
+2. Dip each onion ring into the flour mixture, then into the egg mixture, and finally into the breadcrumbs, pressing gently so the coating sticks.

 3. Preheat the air fryer to 180°C (350°F) for about 3 minutes.

-4. Lightly spray the air fryer basket with cooking spray and arrange the onion rings in a single layer without touching.
+4. Lightly spray the air fryer basket with cooking spray, then arrange the onion rings in a single layer so they are not touching.

-5. Spray the tops with cooking spray and cook for 8-10 minutes, flipping halfway through, until golden brown and crispy.
+5. Spray the tops with cooking spray and cook for 8-10 minutes, turning halfway through, until golden brown and crisp.

-6. Repeat with remaining onion rings and serve immediately with your favorite dipping sauce.
+6. Repeat with the remaining onion rings and serve straight away with your favourite dipping sauce.

 Why this works in an air fryer